click to call

 2. Pictures

-3. How many parking spaces
+3. How many parking spaces are there?

 4. Are they in line on a level surface (not sloped)?

-6. Collectors; can they be below existing framing or are there already existing beams that will work?
+6. Collectors: Can they be below existing framing, or are there already existing beams that will work?

-7. Any fire ratings/separations to worry about?
+7. Are there any fire ratings/separations to worry about?

-As we have spent valuable resources including time and manpower to prepare a budget, we only ask that we have a chance to bid the project when the plans are approved.
+The more information and time we have, the more accurate the budget.
+As we have spent valuable resources, including time and manpower, preparing a budget, we only ask that we be given a chance to bid on the project when the plans are approved.

-Posted Under: Budgets
+Posted Under: Building Design & Budgets